h20liquidity/neighbourhoods/script.md

 Wait for the transaction to be confirmed.

 You'll notice after transaction is confirmed that the order details are updated in the `scripts/DeployStrategy/orderDetails.json` file which will be used to deposit tokens.
+The deployed order information is also useful for with the bot.
+You can just copy the entire file and paste it in [orders.json](https://github.com/h20liquidity/zeroex-take-order-bot/blob/master/orders.json) for the bot to pick up.

 #### Depositing NHT Tokens into vault.